adamcameron/cfml24h/Chapter-2.md

 I'll discuss the scoping of variables later; it's sufficient to see it working at the moment.

 Again, like using `include`, using `cfModule()` isn't really a great way of abstracting code.
 Indeed you're even less likely to use it as an approach than `include`.
 As I touched on above, modules are generally used for custom tags, not being called directly.
-BUt it's a handy example to compare the way the different memory contexts work (comparing an included file and a... "moduled"... file).
+But it's a handy example to compare the way the different memory contexts work (comparing an included file and a... "moduled"... file).

 ### Functions ###